-A variation on the “bath salts” fad, this drug resembles small gravel, hence the name.
+A variation on the “bath salts” fad, this drug resembles small white rocks, hence the alternate name, gravel.
 That’s a much more convenient term than its patented chemical name, alpha-pyrrolidinopentiophenone, or a-PVP.
-Gravel can be cut with anything from clonazepam — a muscle relaxer — to rat poison.
+Flakka can be cut with anything from clonazepam — a muscle relaxer — to rat poison.
 Some local drug enforcement agencies report seeing a sharp rise in incidents involving this highly addictive stimulant; its use has become widespread in South Florida and there are numerous media reports of arrests in the Tri-Cities area of Tennessee and southwestern Virginia.
 As one user told a Tennessee TV station, “It’s like crack for my generation.”
-Use of gravel, which can be smoked, injected or snorted, induces hallucinations and paranoia; habitual use can result in kidney failure.
-As with so many other synthetic drugs today, where the DEA always seems one step behind clandestine chemists, in early 2014 the DEA issued an emergency ruling to designate a-PVP (gravel) a Schedule I controlled substance.
+Use of flakka, which can be smoked, injected or snorted, induces hallucinations and paranoia; habitual use can result in kidney failure.
+As with so many other synthetic drugs today, where the DEA always seems one step behind clandestine chemists, in early 2014 the DEA issued an emergency ruling to designate a-PVP (flakka/gravel) a Schedule I controlled substance.

 Kratom is made from the leaf of a tree indigenous to Thailand, where it has been chewed or eaten for centuries.
 It has also been illegal in that country since the mid-20th century (that hasn’t stopped many Thais from making a trendy drink known as 4×100, using a mixture of boiled kratom leaves, cough syrup and Coca-Cola).
 Now, other countries, from Europe to Southeast Asia, are taking a closer look at this psychoactive plant that can act as either a stimulant or depressant, depending on the dosage.
 In the U.S., the Drug Enforcement Agency currently lists kratom as a “drug of concern,” as the herb is making inroads into the country, as a tea, powder or in capsule form.
 That being said, it is legal and easy to buy kratom online in most states in the U.S., which is of concern to medical professions, who worry that kratom is dangerously addictive, others point to possible benefits from the drug, including using it as a substitute to wean people from prescription painkillers and methamphetamines.
 There are even calls in Thailand to decriminalize the drug.